acsnow99/terraform-gcp-harbor-helm/README.md

 These can both be passed several flags to customize the resulting Kubernetes resources Run either script with -h to see the options

+Dependencies:
+-Google Cloud SDK
+-Terraform
+-A Google Cloud Platform project and service account key with access to it -Helm